-- Police are Useless: After Paul & co. are attacked by the known madman who the county hired as caretaker of the house, the lieutenant actually tells them it's their fault for trespassing on the abandoned property that nobody was using!
+- Police Are Useless: After Paul & co. are attacked by the known madman the county hired as caretaker of the house, the lieutenant actually tells them it's their fault for trespassing on the abandoned property that nobody was using!

 - Single Tear: Rolls down on Henrietta's cheek when she listens to her parents' death in the basement.

-- Tears of Blood: A vision of Henrietta shedding bloody tears appears on camper's television.
+- Tears of Blood: A vision of Henrietta shedding bloody tears appears on the camper's television.

 - You Watch Too Much X: When the cast wonder if something supernatural is going on, Susan says that they have seen too many horror movies.

-- Too Dumb to Live: This can apply to all of the main characters who constantly keep going back into the house despite the fact that they know it is haunted and dangerous.
-Also the when the caretaker attacks the mortician there is one part where he has plenty of time to run away from him but he instead just kept begging.
+- Too Dumb to Live: This can apply to the entire main cast, who continue going back into the house despite knowing it's haunted and dangerous.
+Also the when the caretaker attacks the mortician, there is one part where he has plenty of time to run away from him but instead just kept begging.